xeno14/walkdo/README.md

 ```

 You will find `jpeg` and `png` directories under `dst` and `jpeg` contains
 full of jpeg symlinks and `png` so on.
+If you do not want to create links,
+add flag `--dryrun`.

-Run `example.py --help` for help.
+Run `example.py --help` to see descriptions about flags.

 # Decorators